ntare6/first-web-page/README.md

 # first-web-page
-this is my first web page i designed by from the given template
+this is my first web page i designed from a given template